Sarum College logo

 This flagship theology course offers intellectually rigorous, interactive, and accessible learning.

-While Exploring Theology is a two-year course, it is designed so that students can join in at any time.
+Exploring Theology is a two-year course with three 10-week terms designed so that students can join at any time with no obligation to commit to successive terms and years.

 Year A focuses on Exploring the Bible, serving to equip students with knowledge and tools to read and encounter the Scriptures faithfully and fruitfully in their own lives.
 Year A is comprised of three terms which provide introductions to both the Hebrew Bible/Old Testament and the New Testament and then a third term on the various ways in which we read, interpret, understand, and make meaning of the Bible.